-In Saskatchewan, there are approximately 40 statutes that define and govern various professions from agrologists to accountants, music teachers to beekeepers.
-Nearly all of these statutes have one aspect in common: they provide assurances to – and protection of – the public in the areas of expertise provided by the registered professionals.
+In Saskatchewan, there are approximately 40 statutes that define and govern various professions from agrologists to accountants, doctors to accountants.
+Nearly all of these statutes have one aspect in common: they provide assurances to—and protection of—the public in the areas of expertise provided by the registered professionals.
 Legislation governing the professional practice of forestry* received Royal Assent on April 27, 2006.
-Saskatchewan has become the seventh province in Canada to have such legislation and the third in Canada to have the legislation cover both foresters and forest technologists.
-The ASFP is an organization independent of government and industry that is responsible for ensuring that its members maintain required standards for competency and conduct.
+Saskatchewan is one of eight provinces in Canada to have such legislation and one of three provinces to have legislation establishing foresters and forest technologists as professions.

 *The Forestry Professions Act defines “the professional practice of forestry” as: